-We’d been on Zanzibar for nearly two weeks by the time we checked into Kilindi Zanzibar and had high hopes after the few photos we had seen of the resort.
-Kilindi is a collection of well-spaced white domed villas that look as if they were built for a sultan.
+We’d been in Zanzibar for nearly two weeks by the time we checked into Kilindi Zanzibar and had high hopes after the few photos we had seen of the resort.
+Kilindi is a collection of well-spaced white-domed villas that look as if they were built for a sultan.

 Although no Sultan was involved in the making they do feel fit for a King and Queen.
 We found Kilindi Zanzibar to be the best escape for anyone looking for a Zanzibar honeymoon.

 The pavilions at Kilindi are one of a kind, designed tastefully with minimalistic flair.
 Each “room” has three circle pavilions that open up to the tranquility of the Indian ocean.
 There is the main bedroom, open-air bathroom, and then a private lounging deck.
 In each setting, you are completely at one with the Zanzibar nature.

 There are two pools in each of the villas.
 An upper pool extends right off the main room, and a lower larger pool for a little more space and sunbathing.
 The pools are private which is just what is needed for a relaxing couples holiday in Zanzibar.

 Each room also comes with a personal valet.
 Someone who is there to answer any request you may have.
 Would you like coffee?
 No problem!
 Do you need your laundry done?
 Sure thing!
 No request is too small for the wonderful staff at Kilindi Zanzibar.
 They go out of their way to make sure your Zanzibar holiday is perfect on all accounts.

 Speaking of personal butlers, your Kilindi butler is also there to help you with all food decisions.
 It’s safe to say that after the first day he or she will completely remember what you like and prefer and will cater to all your dietary requests.